axu2/tiger-menus/README.md

 $ cd tiger-menus
 ```
 To set up a virtual environment, run the commands from http://flask.pocoo.org/docs/0.12/installation/#installation:
-For example, if you are using Bash on Ubuntu on Windows like me, the commands might look like:
+For example, if you are using Windows Subsystem for Linux (Ubuntu) like me, the commands might look like:
 ```
 $ sudo apt-get install python-virtualenv
 $ virtualenv venv